YacJack/LOL_Mid_Bot_Comparison/README.md

 <iframe src="assets/dependmissing.html" width=800 height=600 frameBorder=0></iframe>

-Null Hypothesis: Missingness of "golddiffat15" does not depend on url
+**Null Hypothesis: Missingness of "golddiffat15" does not depend on url**

-Alternative Hypothesis: Missingness of "golddiffat15" depends on url
+**Alternative Hypothesis: Missingness of "golddiffat15" depends on url**

 In this testing, we analyzed if url could be a depending column of the missingness of "golddiffat15".

 We observed a p-value of 1 (> 0.05), which is significantly large.
 Thus, we fail to reject the null hypothesis and conclude that missingness of "golddiffat15" depend on url.

 <iframe src="assets/notdependmissing.html" width=800 height=600 frameBorder=0></iframe>

-==Null Hypothesis: Missingness of "golddiffat15" does not depend on position==
+**Null Hypothesis: Missingness of "golddiffat15" does not depend on position**

-==Alternative Hypothesis: Missingness of "golddiffat15" depends on position==
+**Alternative Hypothesis: Missingness of "golddiffat15" depends on position**

 In this testing, we analyzed if position could be a depending column of the missingness of "golddiffat15".
 We observed a p-value of 0, which is significantly small (< 0.05).
 Thus, we fail to reject the null hypothesis and conclude that missingness of "golddiffat15" does not depend on position.